 Psalms 19:1-2 (ESV) The heavens declare the glory of God, and the sky above proclaims his handiwork.
 2 Day to day pours out speech, and night to night reveals knowledge.

 So, as we celebrate Advent, don’t mistake Jesus’ coming for his absence.
-Creation proclaims, if we will listen, that Jesus is here and moving all of his creation to redemption in his manifest appearing, and if we have eyes to see and ears to hear we can delight in Advent all year long.
+Creation proclaims, if we will listen, that Jesus is here and moving all of his creation to redemption in his manifest appearance, and if we have eyes to see and ears to hear we can delight in Advent all year long.